davidmnoll/chkflow/README.md

 ---

-Chkflow is meant to be an react component editor/view for tree and graph data structures inspired by workflowy's interface.
+Chkflow is a react component editor/view for tree and graph data structures inspired by workflowy's interface.

 ![screenshot of workflowy component](./assets/scrnrec1.gif)

-### Below is the **desired future** behavior
----

 #### Integrate it into your react project:
 ```sh